Patrice Munsel: Career

-Munsel first sang at the Metropolitan at age 17 in March 1943.
+At the age of 17 Munsel performed on Metropolitan Opera Auditions of the Air, an annual singing competition sponsored by the Metropolitan Opera of New York City.
+Her performance of the "Mad Scene" from Lucia di Lammermoor led to a Met contract.
+She was the youngest singer ever to debut at the Metropolitan Opera.

 She made her official Metropolitan debut on December 4, 1943, aged 18, singing Philine in Mignon, for which she won popular praise but poor critical reviews.
 Her first opera contract was for three years at $40,000 per year; with other appearances she was making around $100,000 annually.

 Perhaps best known for the roles of Adele in Die Fledermaus and Despina in Così fan tutte, Munsel sang 225 times at the Metropolitan Opera.
 Sir Rudolf Bing called her a "superb soubrette" and implied that she was the world's best.
 Her opera roles also included Rosina in The Barber of Seville and Gilda in Rigoletto.

 Her husband Robert C. Schuler conceived and produced the ABC-TV primetime variety series The Patrice Munsel Show, which starred his wife, and was broadcast in the 1957–1958 season.
 Munsel appeared on many other TV shows during her career, including the role of Marietta (Countess d'Altena) in the January 15, 1955 live telecast of the operetta Naughty Marietta.
+She was opera singer Rosa Monetebello in a 1969 episode of The Wild, Wild West television series. as well as Lola Tuscany in the television series Checkmate.
 She portrayed the title role in the 1953 film Melba, which chronicled the life of the great opera singer Dame Nellie Melba.

 Munsel made frequent television appearances on The Bell Telephone Hour.
-She was the celebrity guest on the February 2, 1958 episode of the TV quiz show What’s My Line?.
+She was the celebrity guest on the February 2, 1958 episode of the TV quiz show What's My Line?.
 Munsel was the central singer in the Camp Fire Girls' famous TV commercial and song "Sing Around the Campfire (Join the Camp Fire Girls)", aired in the mid-1960s.
 A former Camp Fire Girl herself, she was also a spokeswoman for the organization.

 Munsel made her final performance for the Metropolitan Opera on January 28, 1958, in the title role in La Périchole.

+Munsel starred in a California production of Cole Porter's "Kiss Me, Kate" in 1964 staged by the Civic Light Opera Companies of Los Angeles and San Francisco.

-She appeared on stage as a guest during the 1966 Gala Farewell to the old opera house at Broadway and 39th Street, despite never performing at the new met location on Lincoln center.
+She appeared on stage as a guest during the 1966 Gala Farewell to the old opera house at Broadway and 39th Street, despite never performing at the new Met location on Lincoln center.
 Munsel ended her career as an opera singer in 1981, and began to perform in musical comedies.
 She retired from performing in 2008.